 She relied on Medicaid for prenatal care, applied for Pell Grants, and was able to use the Earned Income Tax credit and work summer jobs to get through college.
 And Julie knows that it is the community who supported her that made it all possible.

 Julie never intended to run for office.
-She spent her career in the healthcare industry, crunching numbers and doing the books for a large hospital system.
+Her background is in taxation, and she spent her career in the healthcare industry, crunching numbers and doing the books for a large hospital system.
 She has 20 years of experience in healthcare finance and taxation, and she was appointed by the Austin City Council to serve on the board of Central Health, whose mission is delivering healthcare to low income Texans.
-In this role, Julie has been an outspoken champion for accountability and transparency, and for getting high-quality healthcare to Texas communities who have traditionally been underserved.

 But the healthcare affordability crisis we're facing in this country is also personal for Julie.
 Julie’s mom fought against a chronic disease for the last 15 years of her life.
 Julie cared for her throughout her ordeal.
 Her dad, a veteran, is fighting against his own health problems today, and Julie is making sure she’s there for him too.